 The Cultural Soul Project engages in a theological tradition that centers the experiences of people who have been shaped by life on the margins, and we have a critique on any religious system that normalizes a theology that will care for the eternal soul but has no concern for the present condition of the body that the soul inhabits.

-The Cultural Soul Project draws upon the Hebrew Scriptures from the Exodus story and the promises of the prophetic literature for “justice to flow like water, and righteousness like a mighty stream.”
-2 We center our theology on the prophetic gospel of Jesus Christ, whose liberating power was not understood in his time, and whose liberating power has dissenters in our contemporary time as well.
-Jesus demonstrated his prophetic gospel by profound engagement with outcasts, critiquing the religious elite, and challenging the embedded class system of the day; he also embodied a prophetic gospel in his leadership and built his movement by giving power to those who were shaped by life on the margins and whose living bodies contested the very systems and structures of unjust power in society.
+The Cultural Soul Project centers its theology on the prophetic gospel of Jesus Christ,2 and we draw upon the Hebrew Scriptures from the Exodus story and the promises of the prophetic literature for “justice to flow like water, and righteousness like a mighty stream.”3 Jesus demonstrated his prophetic gospel by profound engagement with outcasts, critiquing the religious elite, and challenging the embedded class system of the day; He also embodied a prophetic gospel in his leadership and built his movement by giving power to those who were shaped by life on the margins and whose living bodies contested the very systems and structures of unjust power in society.

 1 Howard Thurman, Jesus and the Disinherited

-Centering the voices of people who have been shaped by life on the margins (i.e., "the least of these"), and making their plight and predicament fundamental to, and a central focus of, the gospel.
+We center the voices of people who have been shaped by life on the margins (i.e., “the least of these”) by making their plight and predicament fundamental to, and a central focus of, the gospel.

 We recognize the saliency of race in society and advance the proposition that racism is inextricably linked and woven into the everyday fabric of social life.